 Sarah earned her Bachelor’s Degree from Sweet Briar College in Virginia.
 She began her career as a direct care staff working with adolescent boys living in a Residential Treatment Center (RTC).
 After serving in the RTC for several years, she shifted her focus to foster care, where she was Regional Director for a foster and adoption agency.

 Sarah spent 20 years serving youth and families within residential and foster care settings as a direct-care worker and trainer before beginning her work with the Purvis Institute in May 2016.
-Sarah lives near Austin, TX with her husband, AJ, and their two girls, Scout and Bella.
+Sarah lives near Austin, TX with her husband, AJ, and their two children.

 What is TBRI® & Trauma-Informed Classrooms Training?

-TBRI® & Trauma-Informed Classrooms is a 1-day conference designed to equip educators to meet the needs of children from hard places in a school setting.
+TBRI® & Trauma-Informed Classrooms is a 4 part digital training designed to equip educators to meet the needs of vulnerable children in a school setting.

 Is TBRI® & Trauma-Informed Classrooms a faith-based training?